 I wasn’t going to retire before my fortieth birthday just because the numbers suggested I could.
 I figured I would need a few years to figure out if that’s what I really wanted to do with my life.
 I also had to figure out what I would do next.

 Those questions have been answered.
-I do plan to retire from medicine in the next year or two.
 I’ve got a list of 50 things I’d like to do with more free time, and I’ll be transitioning to this non-clinical career of a personal finance blogger.
 Call it semi-retirement or whatever you like.
+Retired not Retired.

-While sorting these things out, I employed three tactics to ensure I’d be working a while:
+While sorting these things out, I employed three tactics to ensure I’d be work a while longer:

 - I set a higher goal of Financial Freedom at 36x annual expenses.